renderpx

 Gotchas

-aria-live="polite"so screen readers announce the toast without interrupting; avoidassertiveunless it’s urgent. - Promise toasts:
+• aria-live: Use aria-live="polite" so screen readers announce the toast without interrupting; avoid assertive unless it’s urgent.

-toast.promise(fn, { loading, success, error })keeps the UX to one toast that updates; better than loading toast + separate success toast.
+• Promise toasts: toast.promise(fn, { loading, success, error }) keeps the UX to one toast that updates; better than loading toast + separate success toast.